ese-msc/c-primer/part_two/03_control.md

 ```{index} While loops
 ```

 As with Python, C++ has `while` loops which just test a termination statement, and continues to execute the loop block so long as it is true.
-As an example, lets write [Newton Rapheson]() square root finder in Python and C++:
+As an example, lets write the [Newton Raphson](https://en.wikipedia.org/wiki/Newton's_method#Square_root) square root finder in Python and C++:

 _for Python_
 ```python